During placement on site

 Please follow these procedures if you make the decision to withdraw from your PE:

-- Inform the PEO, your school site coordinator, your university supervisor and your unit coordinator immediately if you decide to discontinue with your PE.
+- Inform the PEO, your school site coordinator, your university partner and your unit coordinator immediately if you decide to discontinue with your PE.

 - If you are withdrawing from the unit, you will need to withdraw via QUT Virtual (dependent on dates of withdrawal there will likely be academic and/or financial penalties).